Heydon/wai-aria-web-component/README.md

 wai-aria-web-component
 ======================

-A "disclosure" (show/hide) web component using ARIA
+A "disclosure" (show/hide) web component using ARIA and Polymer